Gansu, China

 Lanzhou

 Lanzhou is an important crossing point of the mighty Yellow River on the natural route to Xi'an and northern China.
-Although now a mjor industrial center, it has a large and fascinating provincial museum.
+Although now a major industrial center, it has a large and fascinating provincial museum.

 Mogao caves